 Sift the cake flour, baking powder and salt in a medium bowl and set aside for later.

 - Now about that cake flour… What is the difference between cake flour and all-purpose flour?
 Cake flour is more finely ground, is softer than all-purpose flour, and has a lower protein content which means less gluten.
-Overall, it will leave you with a cake that is tender, delicate and light.
-Trust us, cake flour is a MUST.
+Overall, it will leave you with a cake that is tender, delicate, and light.

 Beat the butter and sugar on medium-high speed in a large mixing bowl.
 Continue beating the mixture until it’s light and fluffy.
 Add the egg and vanilla extract and beat until it’s well-combined.